jcamposforner/jcamposforner.github.io/_posts/2025-01-02-building-geospatial-index-first-steps.md

 math: true
 ---

-Creating a geospatial index is a fascinating journey into the world of spatial data structures.

 In this post, we’ll explore the foundational steps to build a geospatial index based on a hexagonal grid.
 While we won't deep into code, I'll show the core ideas and steps to get you started.